Suddenly (Billy Ocean album)

-Suddenly is the fifth studio album by British recording artist Billy Ocean, released in 1984.
-It featured his first major U.S. pop hit single "Caribbean Queen (No More Love on the Run)", which reached #1 on the Billboard Hot 100 record chart.
-Prior to that, his biggest success in the U.S. charts had been a #22 placing for "Love Really Hurts Without You" in 1976, which was one of a number of British hits he had achieved by the release of this album.
-Despite these earlier hits, Suddenly became Ocean's first charting album in the UK, reaching #9 on the UK Album Chart.
-It also reached #9 in the US, and produced two additional US Top Five singles in the title track and "Loverboy", while a fourth single, "Mystery Lady", reached the US Top Forty.
-"Caribbean Queen" and "Suddenly" were also top ten hits on the UK Singles Chart.
+Suddenly is the fifth studio album by British singer Billy Ocean, released on 12 September 1984 by Jive Records.
+It featured his first major US pop hit single "Caribbean Queen (No More Love on the Run)", which reached number one on the Billboard Hot 100.
+Prior to that, his biggest success on the US charts had been a number-22 placing for "Love Really Hurts Without You" in 1976, which was one of a number of UK hits he had achieved by the release of this album.
+Despite these earlier hits, Suddenly became Ocean's first charting album in the United Kingdom, reaching number nine on the UK Album Chart.
+It also reached number nine in the US, and spawned two additional US top-five singles in the title track and "Loverboy", while a fourth single, "Mystery Lady", reached the US top 40.
+"Caribbean Queen" and "Suddenly" also reached the top 10 of the UK Singles Chart.